 I made these easy, cheesy, beautiful desserts with store bough phyllo and baked them in muffin tins.
 They were very easy to make and tasted wonderful.

-I must say that the following day when they were cold, they tasted even better, because the flavour of the orange mixed in the cream and gave it a nice citrus flavour.
+I must say that the following day when they were cold, they tasted even better, because the flavour of the orange mixed in the cream, gave it a nice citrus flavour.

 If you have citrus spoon sweets you may try other flavours like lemon, bergamot, Seville oranges ( bitter oranges), or kumquat preserve.